What is a consumer credit contract?

 - how often you have to make payments

 - how many payments you still have to make

 - the total number of payments you have to make during the life of the contract

 You can also ask for a copy of any disclosure statement the lender has already (or should have) provided, and for a copy of your contract and the standard terms and conditions at any time

 I’m having money problems and might not be able to make my repayments.
 What should I do?

 It’s important to tell the people with whom you have the credit contract, as soon as you think you’ll have problems making your payments.

 If it’s due to circumstances beyond your control (e.g. losing your job), check your finance agreement in case it includes payment protection insurance.
 If you do, check the insurance policy and contact the insurer.
 You can also consider applying for a variation to your repayments using the ‘hardship provisions’, which you can read about on our Credit and Debt Management page.

-Otherwise, talk to the trader or lender as you may be able to negotiate different payment terms which are easier for you to meet.
+Otherwise, talk to the lender as you may be able to negotiate different payment terms which are easier for you to meet.